North West England: Greater Manchester

 JJB Sports is at Marsh Green near the River Douglas, set up by former footballer Dave Whelan who owns Wigan Athletic F.C.; also in Wigan are The Tote, Shearings Holidays and Girobank, and R&R Ice Cream (former Richmond Foods) make De Roma ice cream.
 Contitech UK (part of Continental AG) makes industrial belts off the A587 in Bickershaw, between Wigan and Leigh.
 Bulldog Tools make spades on the A577 in the east of Wigan.
-Electrium (Volex) make electrical wiring off the A578, north of Westleigh.
+Electrium (formerly Volex Accessories) make electrical wiring off the A578, north of Westleigh.
 Ainscough Crane Hire is the UK's largest lifting services company on Bradley Hall Est in Standish, next to the WCML.
 Off the A580 at the A573 roundabout at Golborne, at Stone Cross Park south of the borough, is Alpla UK (plastic bottles) and Sofology (furniture).

 Makro is in Eccles.
 Akcros Chemicals are off the A576.
 Cooper & Stollbrand make premium garments next to the River Irwell on Cambridge Ind Est in Lower Broughton.
 On the Bolton boundary in north of the borough in Little Hulton, Eaton Transmissions closed in 2006, with production moving to Tczew in Poland.
 Colgate closed its toothpaste factory in October 2008, on the A5066, and is now called Soapworks, near the former Pomona Docks in Ordsall.
 Pentair Safety Systems have a main site in Linnyshaw, west of the M61 Worsley Braided Interchange.